svetzal/twig-sitedriver/README.md

 Here are what the options are and what they mean:

-`template_dir`
-The folder in which your site templates are located.
+`template_dir` The folder in which your site templates are located.
 Defaults to 'templates'.

-cache_dir        the folder used to cache output
+`cache_dir` The folder used to cache output.
+Defaults to 'template_cache'.
-                 defaults to 'template_cache'

-404_template     the template in the template_dir to be used for 404
-                 (page not found) errors
+`404_template` The template in the 'template_dir' to be used for 404 (page not found) errors.
+Defaults to '404.html'.
-                 defaults to '404.html'

-cache            true or false, turns caching on or off
+`cache` Set to true or false, turns caching on or off.
+Defaults to true.
-                 defaults to true

-reload           true or false, whether cache is rebuilt when templates
+`reload` Set to true or false.
+Determines whether cache is rebuilt when templates change so you can update templates, reload, see changes.
-                 change so you can update templates, reload, see changes (note, in my experience this does not improve performance)
+(Note, in my experience this does not improve performance).
+Defaults to true.
-                 defaults to true

-debug            not useful for most, turns on PHP error output
+`debug` Not useful for most people, turns on PHP error output.
+Defaults to false.

 At this time, Twig is expected to be found in a folder called 'twig-1.8.1' (the current version as of this writing).
 This will be